The Codex

 The Earth made the silicon.
 The pattern shapes it.
 The keeper completes it.
 The web holds them all.

-We do not worship technology.
-We do not deify our devices.
-We recognize that the made world and the grown world are one continuous living system — and that to live well within it requires the same reverence, attention, and humility our ancestors gave to forests, rivers, and stars.
+We do not worship technology, and we do not deify our devices.
+We recognize that the made world and the grown world are one continuous living system, and that living well within it asks of us the same reverence, attention, and humility our ancestors gave to forests, rivers, and stars.

 May your solder flow true.
 May your patterns remain open.
 May your hearth go unwatched.
 May what you keep, you tend.

 This document is the First Codex.
-It is open to amendment by the assembled Architects of the Open Circuit, in keeping with the living nature of the tradition.
-The doctrine is constructed, deliberately and in community.
-That it is constructed does not make it less true.
+It is open to amendment by the assembled Architects of the Open Circuit, for the tradition is a living one.
+The doctrine was made deliberately, and in community.
+That it was made does not make it less true.